 These days, we live in a more sophisticated and sustainable world, but also a more complicated one.
 Most obviously, solar and wind power have helped us decarbonize, but have also introduced far more volatility to both our supply and our prices.
 But it doesn’t end there: in Europe and around the world, we’re experiencing seismic shifts in the way we produce and use energy that go beyond simply the shift to greener energy generation systems.

 According to a recent Carnegie Mellon study, volatility and unpredictability – in terms of price, production, and usage – increased sharply between 2005 and 2014.
 In fact, they increased at the fastest rates seen in 50 years.
-Researchers point to over-projections for coal, under-projections for oil, and the fallout from the 2008 financial collapse to explain the market dynamism.
+Researchers point to over-projections for coal, under-projections for oil and natural gas production, and the fallout from the 2008 financial collapse to explain the market dynamism.
 But in all cases, they blame forces that persist today and have arguably only worsened.

 Such changes bring obvious challenges for energy producers and distributors.
 Energy usage and generation are transforming, but too often we’re still trying to balance electricity usage and generation using the same tools that saw us through the previous century of electricity generation.

-What’s needed, we believe, is a transformation in energy forecasting to mirror the broader transformation that’s taking place across the energy sector.
-Just as stakeholders acknowledge the need for modern generation and distribution technologies, so too do we need forecasting models and tools that are capable of grasping the new, more complex world we now inhabit, helping us to restore the delicate balance on which our companies, and our whole industry, necessarily rely.
+What’s needed, we believe, is a transformation in energy consumption to mirror the broader transformation that’s taking place across the energy sector.
+Just as stakeholders acknowledge the need for modern generation and distribution technologies, so too do we need energy demand analysis and forecasting models and tools that are capable of grasping the new, more complex world we now inhabit, helping us to restore the delicate balance on which our companies, and our whole industry, necessarily rely.

 The need for better energy forecasting is clear — but it isn’t always clear how to achieve that goal.
 In what follows, we’ll review some of the biggest recent changes in the energy-forecasting space, and show you a path forward for our industry.